 The District prohibits retaliation by a student or District employee against any person who in good faith makes a report of bullying, serves as a witness, or participates in an investigation.

-The principal or designee shall determine, in the investigation of bullying, whether the allegations in the report would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, gender, national origin, or disability.
-If so, the District shall proceed under policy FFH.
-If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct.
+The principal or designee shall investigate an allegation to determine if the report would constitute bullying, cyberbullying, or prohibited conduct.
+Prohibited Conduct, as defined by policy FFH includes dating violence and harassment or discrimination on the basis of race, color, religion, gender, national origin, or disability.